 Your Dining Guide: Make Your Reservations at Philly’s Best Restaurants.

-Open during the entire span of the World Cup tournament, Philadelphia’s FIFA Fan Festival will be a must-visit destination and a continuous celebration of community, culture, music, and sport.
-Located in the scenic Lemon Hill area of East Fairmount Park, Fan Festival will be free and open to the public.
+Open during the entire span of the FIFA World Cup 26™ tournament, Philadelphia’s FIFA Fan Festival™ will be a must-visit destination and a continuous celebration of community, culture, music, and sport.
+Located in the scenic Lemon Hill area of scenic East Fairmount Park, the Fan Festival is free and open to the public, but be sure to reserve your spot.
 On match days, fans can expect watch parties, food and beverage offerings, world-class entertainment, and unforgettable activations, while non-match days will offer ticketed concert experiences.
-Stay tuned for more news about Philadelphia’s FIFA Fan Festival.
+Check out our FIFA Fan Festival™ guide for details on how to get there, what to bring, and what else to expect.

 Visitor Guide: Celebrate the United States’ 250th Anniversary in Philadelphia